Stanislaus of Szczepanów

-Stanislaus of Szczepanów (Stanisław ze Szczepanowa; 26 July 1030 – 11 April 1079) was Bishop of Kraków known chiefly for having been martyred by the Polish king Bolesław II the Generous.
-Stanislaus is venerated in the Roman Catholic Church as Saint Stanislaus the Martyr (as distinct from the 16th-century Jesuit Stanislaus Kostka).
+Stanislaus of Szczepanów (Stanisław ze Szczepanowa; 26 July 1030 – 11 April 1079) was a Polish Catholic prelate who served as Bishop of Kraków and was martyred by the Polish King Bolesław II the Bold.
+He is the patron saint of Poland.

+Stanislaus is venerated in the Catholic Church as Stanislaus the Martyr (as distinct from the 16th-century Jesuit, Stanislaus Kostka).

 Life

-According to tradition, Stanislaus, or Stanisław in Polish, was born at Szczepanów, a village in Lesser Poland, the only son of the noble and pious Wielisław and Bogna.
+According to hagiographic tradition, Stanislaus, or Stanisław in Polish, was born at Szczepanów, a village in Lesser Poland, the only son of the noble and pious Wielisław and Bogna.
 He was educated at a cathedral school in Gniezno (then the capital of Poland) and later, probably at Paris.
 On his return to Poland, Stanislaus was ordained a priest by Lambert II Suła, Bishop of Kraków.
 Following his ordination, he was given a canonry in Kraków and became known for his preaching.
 He was subsequently made pastor of Czembocz near Kraków, canon and preacher at the cathedral, and later, vicar-general.

 After the bishop's death (1072), Stanislaus was elected his successor but accepted the office only at the explicit command of Pope Alexander II.
 Stanislaus was one of the earliest native Polish bishops.
 He also became a ducal advisor and had some influence on Polish politics.

 Stanislaus' major accomplishments included bringing papal legates to Poland, and reestablishment of a metropolitan see in Gniezno.
 The latter was a precondition for Duke Bolesław's coronation as king, which took place in 1076.
 Stanislaus then encouraged King Bolesław to establish Benedictine monasteries to aid in the Christianization of Poland.